harrist-950501/husky-help-husky/APIDOC.md

 **Returned Data Format:** JSON

-**Description:** *Returns the full details for a single item with the given id.
-The response is a single JSON object containing the columns from the items table.*
+**Description:** *Returns the full details for a single item with the given id as a query parameter.
+If no such item exists, the response body is null.*

 **Example Request:** */items?id=1*